Amos47/2400/Chapter3/Ch03_Basics.md

 The SDLC is referred to as a *waterfall method* since its steps resemble a waterfall; in order for water to reach the bottom, it must pass along the entire span between the top of the falls (system conception) to the bottom of the falls (system retirement).
 The water can't skip any of the distance along the way.
 Equally, once the water has reached any certain point, there's no going back.
 It's all one way, and the only way is to finish the plunge to the bottom.

-Figure ZZ shows the SDLC and illustrates the *seven phases*, accompanied by a whimsical estimate, through creatures, of the cost of finding and fixing errors or having to add new requirements at the various stages of the cycle.
+Figure XCB shows the SDLC and illustrates the *seven phases*, accompanied by a whimsical estimate, through creatures, of the cost of finding and fixing errors or having to add new requirements at the various stages of the cycle.
 Image, if you will, the associated animal appearing suddenly, unannounced, in your home.
 What would it take to remedy the situation?
 The fly is a simple nuisance and nothing has really been expended on development at the *inception phase* of the SDLC.
 Plenty of ideas are thrown around and nothing is yet committed.
 So in the inception phase, you swat the fly.
 Image the structural havoc to your home of having to deal with a 6,500+ kg. bull elephant in your kitchen.

 That’s the order of magnitude of issues faced by software developers who use the SDLC.
 The US space agency NASA estimates that, on average, it can take upwards of 100 times the resources to fix an error discovered after delivery (implementation) than if the error were discovered in the requirements or early design phase of development. *Some estimates are up to 1,000 times*.